The twenty one year eleven month career of D7591/25191 included allocations to London Midland Region depots, with a bias towards the northern depots.

 On December 18th travellers on the 07.28 Hereford - Birmingham New Street diesel multiple unit had the delights of 25191 forward from Stourbridge Junction after the unit failed.

+On June 20th 25191 was noted eastbound at Newport (?) with empty HEAs.
 On June 22nd 25191 & 25230 worked the 13.40 Aberystwyth - Shrewsbury forward from Shrewsbury to Wolverhampton when the train was extended due to late running.
-Two days later tragedy befell 25191 working the Shrewsbury - Bristol vans after striking and killing a lady at Leominster.
+Two days later (June 24th) tragedy befell 25191 working the Shrewsbury - Bristol vans after striking and killing a lady at Leominster.
 The police investigation delayed the following services, with 25191 held later at Hereford.

 Another diesel multiple unit failure on November 3rd found 25191 assisting the 13.00 Wolverhampton - Chester service forward from Shrewsbury.

 During May 25191 moved to Crewe - its last transfer.
 On May 1st 25191 was noted at March with a lengthy train of merry-go-round wagons.
-An unusual working for 25191 on May 12th was to haul a broad gauge replica of 'Iron Duke' from Tyseley to Didcot.
+On May 2nd 25191 worked the 3V20 Manchester - Bristol parcels train, being still noted at Bath Road on May 3rd.
+An unusual working for 25191 during the afternoon of May 12th was to haul a broad gauge replica of 'Iron Duke' from Tyseley to Didcot with three bogie flats and a brakevan.

 More adventurous was the F & W 'Coastway Crusader' excursion (1Z36) on July 27th, from Wolverhampton to Bognor Regis/Littlehampton, via Bristol and Westbury.
 The trip started behind 50050, 45128 taking over at Birmingham for the run to Bristol.
 Here 25181/191 took over reaching Ludgershall, via Andover where 25181 failed with oil pressure problems.
 The machine was partially revived but unfortunately ran back down the branch with its handbrake on.
 At Andover and now with bad wheel flats the unfortunate Class 25 was detached and replaced with 33011 for the run via East Putney, Tulse Hill, Wimbledon and Epsom to Littlehampton.
 On the return trip it had been intended to replace the Class 25/33 combination with 37046/117 at Westbury, however in an unusual move 25191 remained on the train, tucked in behind the 37's, running in this fashion back to Bristol where 45128 was waiting for the run home.
 With 25181 having bad wheel flats it was hauled to Eastleigh using a wheel skate on August 5.
 This was its last trip however as it was condemned here and would be broken up by Vic Berry on site during July 1988.

-The limelight fell on 25191 on October 2, when it hauled 89001 on its first ever outing, from Crewe to Derby Research Dept.
+The limelight fell on 25191 on October 2nd, when it hauled 89001 on its first ever outing, from Crewe to Derby Research Dept. 25191 was stabled at Rhyl on October 12th.

 A visit to Llandudno Jct on December 6th found 31176 present for driver training, with three of the 'old guard' present, 25191, 25213 & 25903.

-The beginning of February found it back in the Crewe area, by the 11th it was at Manchester Victoria, then to Guide Bridge to work the 6K37 to Nuneaton Hartshill.
+The beginning of February found it back in the Crewe area, noted eastbound at Chester on 7th with loaded ballast wagons, by the 11th it was at Manchester Victoria, then to Guide Bridge to work the 6K37 to Nuneaton Hartshill.
 For the remainder of February 25191 seems to have been active mostly in the Crewe area.
 On 27th 25057 & 25191 were in charge of a Ravenhead Jct – Oakamole sand empties.

 25191 would escape the scrappers torch and be sold to the North Yorkshire Moors Railway during August 1987.